Central DuPage Hospital Malpractice Lawyers

 In addition to the two incidences where foreign bodies were left in two patients during a procedure at Central DuPage Hospital from 10/01/2013 through 09/30/2014, other serious patient safety concerns at the facility include:

-- Blood Clotting (Deep Vein Thrombosis) or Postoperative Lung Embolism – 34 incidents of 6336 patients.
+- Blood Clotting (Deep Vein Thrombosis) or Postoperative Lung Embolism – Not statistically better/worse since the last year monitored (2015).

-- Abdominal Wall Surgeries Wound Complication – 1 incident of 834 patients.
+- Abdominal Wall Surgeries Wound Complication – Statistically better since the last year monitored (2015).

-- Accidental Lacerations and Puncture Wounds – 52 incidents of 17,177 patients.
+- Accidental Lacerations and Puncture Wounds – Not statistically better/worse since the last year monitored (2015).

-- Medical Care Associated Collapsed Lung – 3 incidents of 16,620 patients.
+- Medical Care Associated Collapsed Lung – Not statistically better/worse since the last year monitored (2015).

 Winfield, Illinois Medical Malpractice Lawyers